MullerLi/Asremlr_Shiny/README.md

 # Asremlr_Shiny
-using shiny to build an web app conduct Asremlr analysis
+using shiny to build an web app to conduct some features of Asremlr